 I love to make miniatures.
 I started making books that fit into a matchbox pretty much immediately when I started making books.
-I started to accumulate scraps of beautiful papers and leather, cut offs left over from larger books, and they seem to good to toss.
+I started to accumulate scraps of beautiful papers and leather, cut-offs left over from larger books, and they seem too good to toss.
 So I made another, smaller book from it.
 But there were still leftovers…

-On the top you see one of my very first “matchbooks”, and also one of the very first of these small books with some sort of content: there were dandelion leaves painted on the edges of the first page of each signature, and a guinea pig was shown running around, eating them all up, leaving none of the for the last signature.
+On the top you see one of my very first “matchbooks”, and also one of the very first of these small books with some sort of content: there were dandelion leaves painted on the edges of the first page of each signature, and a guinea pig was shown running around, eating them all up, leaving none of them for the last signature.

 I once made a miniature library, just to give it away.
 I think it was for a promotion for an Etsy Team.
 Here the whole shelf with eight books fit inside the matchbox.
 You can see it on the right.

 When I made a series of journals using foil packaging (like bags of crisps or Asian soups) for journals, I also made a series of mini ritter sport books.
-And once I started, I made other sweet related miniatures, like the toffiffee books, each the size of one toffiffee and sitting inside the original box.
-There were also mini note blocks which looked like alsorts liquorice…
+And once I got started, ideas for other, sweet related miniatures came faster than I could make books: I made two boxes of toffiffee books, each the size and shape of one toffiffee (made from polymer clay) with a miniature scroll inside.
+There were also mini notepads which looked like alsorts liquorice…